vojtechruz/vojtechruzicka-blog/src/posts/angular/05-component-input-output/index.md

 <app-cookies-info (cookiesAnswer)="onCookiesAnswer($event)"></app-cookies-info>
 ```

-Now whenever `cookiesAnswer` event is triggered, we call our method `onCookiesAnswer`, which accepts a boleean.
+Now whenever `cookiesAnswer` event is triggered, we call our method `onCookiesAnswer`, which accepts a boolean.
 The actual boolean value passed into it is represented by `$event` variable and depends on what we produced using our `emit()`.

 ## Two-way data binding
-So far we covered only one-way data binding.
+So far, we covered only one-way data binding.
 Either input to a component or output events.
 Now it's time to cover two-way data binding as well.

 Let's revisit our step count example and add a button, which resets the counter.